Final-Fantasy-14-APK/.github/profile/README.md

 For PlayStation:
 - Open the PlayStation Store on your console.
-- Search for "Final Fantasy XIV Online" and select it.
+- Search for "Final Fantasy XIV: Crystal World" and select it.
 - Click "Download" or "Add to Library."

 **Step 4: Installation**